River Navigation, Service, Whitewater Canoeing, Rock Climbing

 Outdoor Educator courses allow you to work in and through the widest variety of wilderness environments and develop high level skills in each.
 Beyond preparing you for career opportunities in the outdoor industry, you may also earn academic credit in the field of Recreation and Outdoor Education.

 Outward Bound is accredited with the American Gap Association and is the longest running program in this elite group dedicated to providing safe, meaningful and high-caliber educational experiences to students.

 Traditional 30-foot sailboats encourage teamwork and leadership like no other classroom.
 On an open boat with no cabin and no engine, the group will live closely together using only wind and oars to power their way.
 As they rotate responsibilities during this expedition, students learn the crafts of maneuvering under sail, coastal navigation, rowing and living aboard a small open boat.
 At night, students sleep on deck under a tarp, taking turns at anchor watch under brilliant night skies.

 Learn to navigate using a map or a chart and a compass to arrive accurately at the day’s destination over mountains and across open water.

-Move the boat under oar power, coordinating all of the rowers' movements so the oars splash as one, precisely maneuvering in and out of secluded anchorages.
+Move the boat under oar power, coordinating all of the rowers' movements so that the oars splash as one, precisely maneuvering in and out of secluded anchorages

 Live (cook, eat, sleep, work and learn) with the group in the backcountry, contributing energy and ideas, sharing tasks and responsibilities and relying on each other.